 Edmonton Tax Assessment vs Market Value

 Have you ever wondered about Edmonton tax assessment vs market value?
 What do these terms mean, and how are they different?
 You'll find out in today's post!
-Paying property taxes some say is the beauty of owning real estate.
-At times, we meet people who want to sell their home and want to use the value on their property assessment to determine the selling price of their home.
+Paying property taxes, some say, is the beauty of owning real estate.
+At times, we meet people who want to sell their homes and use the value on their property assessment to determine the selling price of their homes.
 We also meet buyers who compare the asking price of a home with the city’s property assessment.
 However, your property tax assessment reflects the estimated market value of your property on July 1st of the previous year and the home’s physical condition as of

 To determine the market assessed value of your home, the city of Edmonton uses one of three ways, depending on the type of property:

 - The Sales Comparison: meaning the sales of similar properties

 - Income: capitalize the income being generated by the property when it is a rental